Fresno State vs. Nevada NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Fresno State and its opponents have gone over the current 64-point total in three of seven games this season.
+- Fresno State and its opponents have gone over the current 63.5-point total in three of seven games (42.9%) this season.

-- Nevada and its opponents have combined to score more than 64 points in two games this season.

-- Saturday's over/under is 8.2 points lower than the two team's combined 72.2 points per game average.
+- Saturday's total is 8.7 points lower than the two team's combined 72.2 points per game average.

-- The 42.8 combined points per game that these two squads have allowed this season are 21.2 fewer than the 64 total in this contest.
+- These two squads combine to allow 42.8 points per game, 20.7 fewer than this contest's over/under.

-- Bulldogs games have an average total of 60.8 points this season, 3.2 fewer than Saturday's over/under.
+- The 57.6 PPG average total in Wolf Pack games this season is 5.9 points fewer than this game's over/under.

 Fresno State Stats and Trends

-- The Bulldogs have covered the spread twice this season when favored by 3.5 points or more (in four chances).
+- The Bulldogs have been favored by 3.5 points or more four times this season and have covered the spread in two of them.

-- Fresno State's games this year have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).
+- Fresno State's games this year have gone over the total in three out of seven opportunities (42.9%).

-- When Fresno State scores more than 23.5 points, it is 4-2 against the spread and 4-2 overall.

-- Fresno State is 3-2 against the spread and 4-1 overall when the team amasses over 377.7 yards.
+- Fresno State is 4-2 against the spread and 4-2 overall in games when it scores more than 23.5 points.

-- The Bulldogs have turned the ball over 15 times this season, three more turnovers than the Wolf Pack have forced (12).
+- The Bulldogs have turned the ball over three more times (15 total) than the Wolf Pack have forced a turnover (12) this season.

 - Find the latest spread and moneyline odds for Fresno State at SISportsbook.